What better way to obtain ideas for your blog than straight from the horse’s mouth?

 While answering a very niche question may help one user, it may be so niche that the volume is not worth the time spent creating the post.

-For SEO specifically, there are a few styles of questions that make for great posts.
+For SEO specifically, there are a few question styles that make for great posts.

-Process Questions: Questions like “What should I expect during a home page redesign?” or “What is a standard kitchen refurbishment process?” provide ample ways to create evergreen content.
-These also provide you with the means to discuss your business’s specific process and include some internal service links.
+Questions like “What should I expect during a home page redesign?” or “What is a standard kitchen refurbishment process?” provide ample ways to create evergreen content.
+These also provide a means to discuss your business’s specific process and include internal service links.

-A small but important point to note is that even if a question doesn’t fall within one of these three styles, it may still be valuable to answer in the form of a blog post.
+A small but important point to note is that even if a question doesn’t fall into one of these three styles, it may still be valuable to answer it as a blog post.
+This is one of the main reasons why I emphasise to business owners that yes, their business would still benefit from a blog.

-Generally speaking, if you’re receiving questions via sales calls, emails or contact forms, you should turn them into content.
+There are numerous opportunities to provide valuable content for your users that are often too good to pass up, yet are often overlooked for SEO benefits.
+Generally speaking, if you’re receiving questions via sales calls, emails or contact forms, you should turn them into content. emails or contact forms, you should turn them into content.

 How to Turn a Single FAQ Into a Full Blog Post